In The Happiness Advantage author Shawn Achor says that happiness is not the consequence of success, but more like the cause of success.

 But they asked one group to think about something that makes them happy before starting.
 Result?
 The children primed for happiness completed the tasks both more quickly and with fewer mistakes.

-Similar studies reached similar conclusion with adults.
+Similar studies reached similar conclusions with adults.
 Even when mimicking a business deal negotiation.

 Bottom line: feeling bad puts you at a massive disadvantage.
 Being happy rises your level of performance.